theplanetbrief.com /esg/

 Turning the assessment into disclosures

 The materiality assessment should produce a clear bridge into reporting.
 For each material topic, the company should know which policies, actions, metrics and targets are needed, who owns the data, what evidence exists and what gaps remain.
-For each non-material topic, it should keep a short rationale explaining why the topic was screened out.
+The sustainability reporting controls guide explains how that ownership becomes a source-to-report trail.
+For each non-material topic, the company should keep a short rationale explaining why the topic was screened out.

 This is where many assessments fail.
 They create a materiality matrix, then the reporting team starts again from scratch.
 A stronger process treats the assessment as the table of contents for reporting, assurance and improvement work.